thosgood/this-weeks-finds/markdown/51-100/week078.md

 "naturality as absence of symmetry-breaking".
 Of course, they needed the notion of category to get a sufficiently general concept of "symmetry".
-They realized that a nice way to turn things in the category C into things in the category D is typically a functor F: C →
+They realized that a nice way to turn things in the category C into things in the category D is typically a functor F: C \to
-D. And then, if we have two functors F,G: C → D, they defined a "natural transformation" from F to G to be a bunch of morphisms
+D. And then, if we have two functors F,G: C \to D, they defined a "natural transformation" from F to G to be a bunch of morphisms

-T~c~ : F(c) → G(c),
+T~c~ : F(c) \to G(c),

-one for each object c of C, such that the following diagram commutes for every morphism f: c → c' in C:
+one for each object c of C, such that the following diagram commutes for every morphism f: c \to c' in C:

                                   F(f)
                            F(c) -------> F(c')